-• Writing is a method for building a network and being “micro” famous for introverts2.
+Some have claimed that writing is a method for building a network and being “micro” famous for introverts1.

 Explanatory Writing